Bitcoin

 Bitcoin is also slow compared to newer blockchains and doesn’t natively support complex applications.
 But its simplicity is part of its strength.
 The network prioritizes security and decentralization over speed, becoming a sort of monetary base layer; solid, dependable, and extremely hard to compromise.

 In the end, Bitcoin is a blend of technology, economics, and philosophy.
-It combines cryptographic security, fixed supply, and decentralized governance to create a new kind of asset; one that can be held, transferred, and verified without needing to trust anyone in particular.
+It combines cryptographic security, fixed supply, and decentralized What is Governance?What is Governance?Governance in crypto is how decisions about a blockchain or protocol are made, often through token holders voting on changes and proposals.Keep learning to create a new kind of asset; one that can be held, transferred, and verified without needing to trust anyone in particular.
 It introduced a new way to think about money itself, laying the foundation for the entire crypto ecosystem that followed.

 Recap